elunna/nerfhack-changelog/README.md

 ## ARTIFACT CHANGES

 - Artifact weapons can now be dual-wielded (SLASHEM)
+- All artifact weapons get negative to-hit penalties instead of positive.
 - Lawful and chaotic weapons cannot be two-weaponed (Evil)
 * The Tsurugi of Muramasa has a 10% chance of bisection (SLASHEM)
 * Magicbane is a quarterstaff (FIQ)